-COAST has three members of staff who work with over eighty volunteers, twelve of which are Community Advisory Panel (CAP) members; six of these make our Board of Trustees.
+COAST has five members of staff and two contractors who work with over one hundred volunteers, fifteen of which are Community Advisory Panel (CAP) members; eight of these make up our Board of Trustees.
 The CAP meet every two months to guide the team’s work and make key decisions.
-Our Advisors help with technical and legal issues and our Ambassadors promote COAST’s vision for healthy seas across the world.
+Our Advisors help with technical and legal issues, and our Ambassadors promote COAST’s vision for healthy seas across the world.
 Please get in touch if you would like to get involved.

 Board of Trustees